WordPress Image Optimization 2025

 Mastering Lazy Loading in WordPress

-Lazy loading is a technique that defers the loading of off-screen images and iframes until a user scrolls down to them.
+Lazy loading is a technique that defers the loading of off-screen images and iframes until a user scrolls into view.
 Instead of loading every image on a page at once, only the images visible in the initial viewport are loaded.
-This dramatically improves the initial page load time and is a critical optimization for passing the Largest Contentful Paint (LCP) metric .
+This significantly improves the initial page load time and is a crucial optimization for meeting the Largest Contentful Paint (LCP) metric.

 Since WordPress 5.5, native lazy loading is a default feature.
-It automatically adds the `loading=”;lazy”` attribute to images with defined `width` and `height` attributes .
+It automatically adds the `loading=”; lazy”` attribute to images with defined `width` and `height` attributes.
 While this is a great starting point, it has limitations.
-Dedicated performance plugins like **WP Rocket** or **Perfmatters** offer more granular control, allowing you to lazy-load background images, videos, and iframes.
+Dedicated site performance plugins like **WP Rocket** or **Perfmatters** offer more granular control, allowing you to lazy-load background images, videos, and iframes.

 Optimizing Responsive Images with `srcset`